-Bulimia is an illness in which a person binges on food or has regular episodes of overeating and feels a loss of control.
-The person then uses different methods -- such as vomiting or abusing laxatives -- to prevent weight gain.
+Bulimia is an eating disorder in which a person has regular episodes of eating a very large amount of food (bingeing) during which the person feels a loss of control over eating.
+The person then uses different ways, such as vomiting or laxatives (purging), to prevent weight gain.

-Many (but not all) people with bulimia also have anorexia nervosa.
+Many people with bulimia also have anorexia nervosa.

 The exact cause of bulimia is unknown.
-Genetic, psychological, trauma, family, society, or cultural factors may play a role.
+Genetic, psychological, family, society, or cultural factors may play a role.
 Bulimia is likely due to more than one factor.

 Binges lead to self-disgust, which causes purging to prevent weight gain.
 Purging may include: